reshufflehq/reshuffle-elasticsearch-connector/README.md

 4. Copy the username/password
 4. Click on your deployment in the deployment list
 5. copy the cloud ID which is <deployment-name>:<key>
-6. See [Configuration Options](#configuration) below on how to connect to this Elasticsearch cloud instance.
+6. See [Configuration Options](#configuration) below for how to connect to this Elasticsearch cloud instance.

 #### <a name="configuration"></a>Configuration Options